3 Reasons Basement Flooding Is A Worry In NC

 Property owners in North Carolina sometimes experience painful financial losses due to basement flooding problems.
 What causes this situation?
 Why do basements typically run a higher risk of sustaining destructive water damage than other parts of the home?

-At least three factors contribute to common basement waterproofing issues.
+At least three factors contribute to common basement flooding issues.
 While circumstances vary from one residence to another, of course, these issues do often play a role in basement flooding.
 Consider three reasons why waterproofing experts pay especially close attention to the condition of residential basements:

 #1.
 Water Flows Downhill